-Details describe or retell something from the text.
+The teacher must ask questions related to identifying the main topic and key details from the text.
 Key details explain or describe the main topic.
 For example, if the main topic is insects.
-A detail may be ladybugs are insects.
-Another detail could be bees are insects.
 A key detail might be insects have six legs.
 Another key detail might be insects have two antennae.